 As the clinical director, I provide all of the direct supervision and training, as well as providing supervised billing.
 My extensive training and experience includes work with individuals, children, couples, and families, as well as with businesses, community groups, and schools.
 I’ve worked extensively with neurodivergent and special needs populations, as well as the caregiver population.
 My psychoeducational work includes teaching classes in parenting education, non-violent communication, and women’ wellness.
 From 2008-2020 I saw clients in-person in my office in Hardwick, Vermont.
 When Covid arose, I closed my office and began offering Telehealth services only.
 You can read my complete bio and credentials on the About Kathleen page.

 In the state of Vermont, in order to be licensed, and to be able to accept insurance payments, clinicians must work under supervision for no less than two years, and complete at least 3000 hours.
 This happens after completing their graduate work and before they can apply for licensure.
 This program will cover all of the supervision requirements for licensure and prepare the Supervisee for the credentialing and insurance contracting process as well.

 Supervised billing is the only way for pre-licensed clinicians to be paid through insurance companies while they are working for the two years and 3000 hours toward Vermont state licensure.
 Supervisors bill insurance companies on behalf of the Supervisee.
 Reimbursement rates follow a graduated schedule as practitioners complete their hours and gain experience.
 Counselor trainees are able to bill Vermont Medicaid and MVP, and are able to accept private payments directly from clients.
-Credit card services are available to clinicians at the rate set by our processing service provider.
+Credit card services are available to clinicians.

 - Supervisee will be reimbursed at the following rates: